open-policy-agent/opa/docs/docs/policy-reference/_examples/aggregates/min/clamp-replicas/intro.md

 <!-- markdownlint-disable MD041 -->

-`min` and `max` return the smallest or largest value from a collection of numbers.
-Combining `min` and `max` allows you to clamp a requested resource count into a compliant range (such as high availability minimums and cost caps) without complex branching.
+`min` and `max` return the smallest or largest value from a collection.
+Admission policies often clamp a requested replica count into an allowed range (high-availability minimums and cost caps) without branching.